 When I explained the situation and urgent need Amanda went to work to see what help we might be able to get.

 Knowing corporate wheels can sometimes turn slow we have been purchasing troughs with donated funds and have had used ones donated to the cause too.
 Last Thursday we purchased four more troughs from our local Tractor Supply store in Show Low.
 We asked for help and donations started coming in to cover the $1008 cost of those four troughs.

-Mike Radford transported two of the new tanks to specially permitted areas in Heber-Overgaard area of the ASNF for the Heber Wild Horse Freedom Alliance (HWHFA) to use.
+Mike Radford transported two of the new tanks to specially permitted areas in the Black Mesa Ranger District of the ASNF.

-In the Lakeside Ranger District of ASNF EqWBR and our private citizen partners Leslie and Dennis have committed to provide all the water for the wild horses in the Show Low area of the forest so we purchased two more troughs to increase capacity for the horses and other wild animals drinking this life saving water.
-We have contracted Lynn at White Mountain Water Haulers to fill our troughs every five days or more if needed.
+In the Lakeside Ranger District of ASNF, EqWBR and our private citizen partners Leslie, Dennis and others have committed to provide all the water for the wild horses in the Show Low area of the forest so we purchased two more troughs to increase capacity for the horses and other wild animals drinking this life saving water.
+We have contracted Lynn Pace at White Mountain Water Haulers to fill our troughs every five days or more if needed.